Pathwise uniqueness for stochastic heat and damped equations with H\"older continuous drift: Proofs of the main results

 where $A_n$, $G_n$ and $B_n$ are given by \eqref{coefficienti-n}.
-If $B$ is a Lipschitz continuous function then it is easy to prove that for every fixed $T>0$ and $x\in H$ we have
+If $B$ is a Lipschitz continuous function, then it is easy to prove that for every fixed $T>0$ and $x\in H$ we have

-while when $B$ is only H\"older continuous it is not trivial to prove that \eqref{Convergenza-mildDF} is verified.
-In this subsection, exploiting the computations in the proof of Theorem \ref{Ito-Tanaka}, we show that \eqref{Convergenza-mildDF} holds true even in $B$ is only $\theta$-H\"older continuous.
+When $B$ is only H\"older continuous, it is not trivial to prove that \eqref{Convergenza-mildDF} is verified.
+In this subsection, exploiting the computations in the proof of Theorem \ref{Ito-Tanaka}, we show that \eqref{Convergenza-mildDF} holds true even in the case where $B$ is only $\theta$-H\"older continuous.